nytsoul/Agroverse/README.md

 ## 🚀 Tech Stack

-The following technologies power **FarmLedge**, along with their icons and usage:
+The following technologies power **AgroVerse**, along with their icons and usage:

 <details>
 <summary>Frontend</summary>